|

 theories and those of contemporary scientists.
 That is, those contemporary

 scientists, who are inclined to philosophy.
-According to modem sciences, the changes

 in chemical substances are resulted from reactions in molecular level, and